docker/docs/_includes/content/compose-var-sub.md

 - `${VARIABLE-default}` evaluates to `default` only if `VARIABLE` is unset in the environment.

-Similarly, the following syntax will allow you to specify mandatory variables:
+Similarly, the following syntax allows you to specify mandatory variables:

 - `${VARIABLE:?err}` exits with an error message containing `err` if `VARIABLE` is unset or empty in the environment.